• hot rolled Q235 steel angle bar System 1

 package: in bundle, fasten by wire rod with tags or according to customers' requirements.

-Q: Can steel angles be used for framing applications?
+Q: Can steel angles be used in the construction of transmission towers?

-Q: What is the maximum length of a steel angle?
+Q: How do you calculate the compression capacity of a steel angle?

 Send your message to us